The Network Transform component synchronizes the position, rotation, and scale of networked game objects across the network.

 By default, Network Transform is server-authoritative unless you check the box for Client Authority.
 Client Authority applies to player objects as well as non-player objects that have been specifically assigned to a client, but only for this component.
 With this enabled, position changes are send from the client to the server.

-You can use the Sync Interval to specify how often it syncs (in seconds).
+You can use the Send Interval to specify how often it syncs (in seconds).

 Network conditions are never ideal, so those updates may come in out of order, delayed or get dropped somewhere on the way.